blumenthal/brics_3d_function_blocks/README.md

 on demand.
 This allows to move the computation near to the data to improve efficiency of the executed computations.

+The current implementation of the RSG is part of the BRICS_3D library.

  ![ubx_function_block.png](doc/figs/ubx_function_block.png)

-* All element in the RSG are uniquley adressable via thier IDs.
+* All elements in the RSG are uniquley adressable via thier IDs.
   These IDs serve as input and output for a function block.
   The ports called `inputDataIds` and `outputDataIds` are used to transfere this information.